nupac/nupac/docs/DESIGN.md

 - `nupac refresh`: *Refreshes the repo cache*

-- `nupac remove`: *Removes provided set of packages and removes use statement from config.nu*
+- `nupac remove`: *Removes provided set of packages and removes use statement from nu-pkgs.nu*
   - `...packages`: packages you want to remove

 - `nupac search`: *Searches remote repository for packages matching query with name, descriptions or keywords*